foundriesio/docs/source/zephyr/branching.rst

 This section provides a rationale for why these rules exist.

-There are two "types" of repository in an Zephyr MicroPlatform installation:
+There are two "types" of repository in an Zephyr microPlatform installation:

 - Projects which have an external upstream, namely Zephyr and mcuboot.
-- Projects which are developed for the Zephyr MicroPlatform, and which have no external upstream, like the one containing the documentation you're reading now.
+- Projects which are developed for the Zephyr microPlatform, and which have no external upstream, like the one containing the documentation you're reading now.

-Rather than cloning the upstream versions of the Zephyr and mcuboot repositories in an Zephyr MicroPlatform installation, Linaro Technologies Division maintains its own trees.
+Rather than cloning the upstream versions of the Zephyr and mcuboot repositories in an Zephyr microPlatform installation, Linaro Technologies Division maintains its own trees.
 This is for two reasons.

-1. It allows us to keep track of known-good revisions that work well with the Zephyr MicroPlatform.
+1. It allows us to keep track of known-good revisions that work well with the Zephyr microPlatform.

 2. It gives us a place to carry out our own internal development on these repositories.